-We provide pain management services in 14 outpatient centers with more than 18 physicians and eight physician assistants.
-Our physicians are boardcertified in anesthesiology or neurology and board-certified, or eligible-to-apply-for-certification, in pain medicine.
+Our physicians and physician assistants provide pain management services in outpatient centers.
+Our physicians are board-certified in anesthesiology or neurology and board-certified, or eligible-to-apply-for-certification, in pain medicine.
 This advanced training and education expands treatment options available for both acute and chronic pain sufferers.
 The physicians develop treatment plans specific to the patients' individual needs that include interventional techniques such as trigger point and facet injections, pain pumps, nerve stimulators, radiofrequency ablation and catheters as well as medication management.